-Reporting Obligations
+Reporting obligations

-Discrimination and Harassment
+Discrimination and harassment

-With the exception of confidential resources, all University employees with teaching or supervisory authority and graduate students with teaching or supervisory authority are obligated to promptly report to the Office of Equity any incidents of discrimination or harassment of which they become aware in the scope of their work for the University.
+With the exception of the confidential resources listed in the Policy on Institutional Equity, all University employees (including student employees) and graduate students with teaching or supervisory authority are obligated to promptly report to the Office of Equity any incidents of discrimination or harassment of which they become aware in the scope of their work for the University.
+Note that the reporting responsibility does not require a person experiencing harm to report the incident.

-The University encourages all individuals-including students not referenced above and staff without supervisory authority-to report discrimination and harassment.
+The University encourages all individuals, including students not referenced above, to report discrimination and harassment.

-Sexual Misconduct
+Sexual misconduct

-As set forth in the Policy on Institutional Equity and the Interim Policy on Title IX Sexual Harassment, all University employees (including student employees) and graduate students with teaching or supervisory authority-with the exception of confidential resources listed in Section II(A) of that policy-are obligated to promptly report to the Office of Equity any sexual misconduct of which they become aware in the scope of their work for the University.
+As set forth in the Policy on Institutional Equity and the Interim Policy on Title IX Sexual Harassment, all University employees (including student employees) and graduate students with teaching or supervisory authority-with the exception of confidential resources listed in Section II(A) of these policies-are obligated to promptly report to the Office of Equity any sexual misconduct of which they become aware in the scope of their work for the University.
+Note that the reporting responsibility does not require a person experiencing harm to report the incident.

 The University encourages all individuals, including students not referenced above, to report sexual misconduct.

-How to Report
+How to report